Building Meshtastic Firmware

 folder in the firmware source code and make a new directory for your hardware, let's call itm5stack_atom

-and copy an existing configuration you wanna modify:cd variants; mkdir m5stack_atom
+, and copy an existing configuration you want to modify:cd variants; mkdir m5stack_atom

 cp heltec_v1/* m5stack_atom